sshaar/clef2020-factchecking-task5/README.md

 # CLEF2020-CheckThat!
 Task 5
 This repository contains the _dataset_ for the [CLEF2020-CheckThat! task 5](https://sites.google.com/view/clef2020-checkthat/).

-For information about the previous edition of the shared task, refer to [CLEF2018-CheckThat!](http://alt.qcri.org/clef2019-factcheck/)
+For information about the previous edition of the shared task, refer to [CLEF2019-CheckThat!](http://alt.qcri.org/clef2019-factcheck/) and [CLEF2018-CheckThat!](http://alt.qcri.org/clef2018-factcheck/).

 It also contains the _format checker, scorer and baselines_ for the task.